 - Ross Stores was fined $3.9 million for knowingly failing to report that it sold thousands of upper outerwear garments with drawstrings on the neck or waist.

-- Burlington Coat Factory was fined $1.5 million for selling recalled coats and other outerwear pieces with drawstrings from 2003 to 2010 and failing to report this information immediately to federal authorities.
+- Burlington Coat Factory was fined $1.5 million for selling recalled coats and other outerwear pieces with drawstrings over the last seven years and failing to report this information immediately to federal authorities.

 One of the biggest concerns to arise in the last 15 to 20 years is drawstrings on children’s clothing.